inbravo/travel/september-2019/README.md

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_141617.jpg)

-*	Entered into Kinnaur famous for its serenity and beauty of the lush green and rocky mountain scape having Satluj, Baspa and Spiti river snaking through it
+*	Entered into Kinnaur, famous for its serenity and beauty of the lush green and rocky mountain scape
+*	This region has three rivers Satluj, Baspa and Spiti, snaking through it

 ![](https://github.com/inbravo/travel/raw/master/september-2019/images/IMG_20190929_144924.jpg)